firebolt-db/firebolt-db.github.io/docs/general-reference/timestamptz-data-type.md

 | `PGDATE` | `SELECT CAST(TIMESTAMPTZ '2023-02-13 11:19:42 Europe/Berlin' as PGDATE);  --> 2023-02-13` | Converts from Unix time to local time in the time zone specified by the session's `time_zone` setting and then truncates the timestamp to the date. |
 | `TIMESTAMPNTZ` | `SELECT CAST(TIMESTAMPTZ '2023-02-13 11:19:42 Europe/Berlin' as TIMESTAMPNTZ );  --> 2023-02-13 11:19:42+00` | Convert from Unix time to local time in the time zone specified by the session's `time_zone` setting. |

+Use the function [TO_TIMESTAMPTZ](../sql-reference/functions-reference/to_timestamptz.md) to convert from the number of seconds since the Unix epoch to a `TIMESTAMPTZ` value.

 #### AT TIME ZONE

 The dependence on the session's `time_zone` setting for type conversions is especially problematic for automatic conversions, which, for example, might be required when reading from an external table.